menu

 Overview

 North Baltimore is a very small village located in the state of Ohio.
 With a population of 3,383 people and just one neighborhood, North Baltimore is the 360th largest community in Ohio.
-Much of the housing stock in North Baltimore was built prior to World War II, making it one of the older and more historic villages in the country.
+North Baltimore has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, North Baltimore is generally considered to be a blue-collar town.
-46.69% of the North Baltimore workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+North Baltimore is a blue-collar town, with 46.69% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, North Baltimore is a village of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in North Baltimore who work in sales jobs (11.41%), office and administrative support (7.89%), and management occupations (6.97%).

 Setting & Lifestyle